 - Be sure that the computer in question is reasonably up-to-date and has installed on it Python.
 If Python is not already installed, the steps on doing so are readily found on the web.

 - The computer in question must have access to means of keeping the clock within +/- 2 seconds of UTC.
 This is usually done by via NTP or similar.
 If the computer's clock is not held to within a couple seconds of UTC, WSPR decoding will fail.

-- It is highly recommended that the KiwiSDR's GPS antenna be placed outside and that its GPS lock is verified.
-By supplying the KiwiSDR a valid GPS signal, both its frequency and own time may be held to good accuracy.
+- It is highly recommended that the KiwiSDR's GPS antenna be placed outside in a location with a clear view of the sky and that its GPS lock is verified.
+By supplying the KiwiSDR a valid GPS signal both its frequency and time may be held to good accuracy.

 - Log into the computer as the user that you wish to run the kiwirecorder and related software.
 It is generally a good idea not to be logged in as a user with root access when you are running scripts.

 - Install "kiwiclient" and change to its directory after install:

 - (There are other ways to install "numpy" and "scipy", but the above works fine)

 - sudo add-apt-repository -y ppk:ki7mt/wsjtx-next

 - If the version that you need isn't available via the repository and/or a new version of WSPR has recently released, it may not be available via the repository as an installation package.
 To manually install a newer/different version, do the following: